 2.)
 It’s honest

-You must hide them and deny them which will require you to lie.
+You must hide and deny them, which will require you to lie.

 Secrets make us sick.

-It is impossible to be honest and not show vulnerability from time to time.
+It is impossible to be honest and not show vulnerability occasionally.

 3.)
 Invite other strengths to offset your weaknesses

-Choose to show your weaknesses to a few trusted friends and I am betting that they will trust you even more.
+Choose to show your weaknesses to a few trusted friends; I am betting they will trust you even more.